sean-parent/sean-parent.github.io/better-code/05-concurrency.md

 ### Motivation

+A _task_ is a unit of work, often a function.

 _Concurrency_ is when multiple tasks start, run, and complete in overlapping time-periods and should not be confused with _parallelism_ which is when multiple tasks execute simultaneously.
 Parallelism requires some form of hardware support, whereas concurrency can be achieved strictly through software, such as a cooperative tasking system.

 There are two primary benefits of concurrent code.
 The performance is the first by enabling parallelism.
 The second is to improve interactivity by not blocking the user while a prior action is being processed.